 The middle ear starts at your eardrum at the end of the ear canal.
 The eardrum moves with sound, and different pitches (high or low sounds) make the eardrum move less or more.
 The eardrum also makes the bones (ossicles) within it move, which sends a signal to the inner ear.

-Conductive hearing loss occurs when sound cannot travel through the outer and middle ear, making soft sounds hard to hear and loud sounds seem muffled.
+Conductive hearing loss occurs when noise can’t go through the outer and middle ear.
+This makes soft sounds hard to hear and loud sounds seem muffled.
 It can affect one or both ears.
-Conductive hearing loss is usually not permanent and medicine or surgery can often repair it.
+Conductive hearing loss is not permanent and medicine or surgery can repair it.

 This type of hearing loss has many different causes, including: